Madonna & The Catholic Church: A Love-Hate Style History

 In fact, Pontiac, Michigan's pride and joy has been confrontational and provocative with the Church from the jump.
 First pairing a chunky crucifix with a bra, mesh top, rubber bracelets, and a Boy Toy belt buckle, the blonde superstar would later dye her hair back to parochial-school brown and slip on a negligee to dance before burning crosses and get intimate with a Black saint.
 On her most recent world tour in 2015-2016, she and her dancers wore modified (read: sexy!) nun’s habits and twirled on modified (read: crucifix-shaped) stripper poles to her intentionally-blasphemous song “Holy Water.”
 Like we said: confrontational.

 It’s a thematic concern that’s never completely gone away — even after 13 albums, 69 videos, two marriages, six kids, and even a deep engagement with Kabbalah.
-So it makes sense, then, that this year’s “Heavenly Bodies: Fashion and the Catholic Imagination” exhibit at the Metropolitan Museum of Art’s Costume Institute (and its accompanying star-stuffed gala, which she often attends) was clearly made for Madonna.
+So it makes sense, then, that, that Madonna owned the night at 2018's s star-packed gala to mark the opening of the “Heavenly Bodies: Fashion and the Catholic Imagination” exhibit at the Metropolitan Museum of Art’s Costume Institute.

-In honour of that — and her inevitably cool, likely controversial outfit for the evening — here’s a very brief style history of Madonna, Catholic girl gone bad.
+In honor of that — and her cool, Jean-Paul Gaultier-designed outfit for the evening — here’s a very brief style history of Madonna, Catholic girl gone bad.